tibinjohn193-blip/windows-11/lab1.md

-File: Booting windows 11 pro to USB(CReating BOOtable pendrive)
+# Booting windows 11 pro to USB(CReating BOOtable pendrive)

 using Rufus to write a Windows 11 ISO onto a USB drive.